openstack/openstack-manuals/doc/admin-guide/source/cli_networking_advanced_quotas.rst

 tenant can create.

 The quota value is defined in the OpenStack Networking ``neutron.conf`` configuration file.
-To disable quotas for a specific resource, such as network, subnet, or port, remove a corresponding item from ``quota_items``.
 This example shows the default quota values:

 .. code-block:: ini

    [quotas]
-   # resource name(s) that are supported in quota features
-   quota_items = network,subnet,port

    # number of networks allowed per tenant, and minus means unlimited
    quota_network = 10